Ask AI

 Functions decorated by @asset, @multi_asset, and @op can have parameters and return values that are loaded from and written to persistent storage.
 IOManagers let the user control how this data is stored and how it's loaded in downstream ops and assets.
 For @asset and @multi_asset, the IO manager effectively determines where the physical asset lives.

 The IO manager APIs make it easy to separate code that's responsible for logical data transformation from code that's responsible for reading and writing the results.
-Software-defined assets and ops can focus on business logic, while IO managers handle I/O. This separation makes it easier to test the business logic and run it in different environments.
+Asset definitions and ops can focus on business logic, while IO managers handle I/O. This separation makes it easier to test the business logic and run it in different environments.

 For non-asset jobs with inputs that aren't connected to upstream outputs, see the Unconnected Inputs overview.